memgraph/docs/mage/query-modules/cpp/map.md

 #### Input:

-- `input_map: Map` ➡ the map from which the key is to be removed
+- `input_map: Map` ➡ the map from which the key will be removed.
-- `key: string` ➡ the key to be removed from the map
+- `key: string` ➡ the key to be removed from the map.
-- `recursive_map: bool` ➡ false by default, should be set to true if the input map consists of values that are also maps and, therefore, may have the key to be removed
+- `recursive_map: bool` ➡ `false` by default, should be set to `true` if the input map consists of values that are also maps and, therefore, may have the key to be removed.

 #### Output:

-- `removed: Map` ➡ the map after removing the specified key
+- `removed: Map` ➡ the map after removing the specified key.

 #### Usage: